bcgov/entity/docs/Way of Working/Sprint Review.md

 * Name Translation - Steph - 5 mins

 #### Assets
-Description - ticket_number - presenter - <duration> mins

-#### Relationships
 * Design updates for search/results, selecting matches and done button in the search screen, adding folio number to the search, and the dashboard screen with search history - Kial
 #### Relationships
+Description - ticket_number - presenter - <duration> mins

 #### Action Items: